How do I Liquidate my Limited Company?

 Consulting with a qualified insolvency practitioner at an early stage is the safest way to understand your situation and protect your interests.
 Choosing voluntary liquidation within your own timeframe is a preferable scenario to being forced into compulsory liquidation via a Winding Up Order.

-How Much Will it Cost to Liquidate My Company?
+How Much Does it Cost to Liquidate a Company?

 This will depend on the size of the company and its debts, and the complexity of the case.
 For a smaller company with minimal or no assets, costs begin at around £4000.
 For larger companies with more assets to realize, the costs will be higher as it takes far longer for the insolvency practitioner to complete the work.
 In certain situations, it is possible to fund liquidations via directors redundancy pay, assuming the eligibility criteria is met.